Natural proof of the characterization of relatively compact families in $L^p-$spaces on locally compact groups: Introduction

 \begin{thm} Let $G$ be a locally compact Hausdorff group.
-A family $\Ffamily\subset L^p(G)$ is relatively compact if and only if \begin{enumerate} \item $\Ffamily$ is bounded in $L^p-$norm, \item for every $\eps>0$, there exists $K\Subset G$ (compact subset of $G$) such that
+A family $\Ffamily\subset L^p(G)$ is relatively compact if and only if \begin{itemize} \item $\Ffamily$ is $L^p-$bounded, \item $\Ffamily$ is $L^p-$equicontinuous, i.e. for every $\eps>0$ there exists an open neighbourhood $U_e$ of the neutral element $e$ such that